nashcom/nsh-tools/nshshutdown/README.md

 Implement a service which supports Windows Pre-Shutdown events and let this service stop services cleanly.

-- Register for re-shutdown events
+- Register for pre-shutdown events
 - On a reboot or shutdown stop configured services before reporting back the pre-shutdown operations have been performed
 - Wait for a maximum of 10 minutes and terminates as soon all configured services are stopped